jschmidtnj/OutlookContacts/contacts-app-firebase/README.md

 ## edit configuration file

 Open `src/config/config.json` in a text editor.
 Go to [firebase](https://console.firebase.google.com) and create a new project.
 Then in `Project Overview`, click `</>` to add a web app.
 Copy the fields in the `var config`, and paste the values in the `src/config/config.json` `firebase` section.
-Next edit the `companyemailregex` to include regex that matches your company's email address (`^.*@gmail.com$` only allows gmail accounts to see response data).
+Next edit the `adminemailregex` to include regex that matches your admin's email address (`^.*@gmail.com$` only allows gmail accounts to edit location data).
 Finally, edit the values in `other` as needed.

 ## edit CORS